daviddob/Autolab/README.md

 ## Using Autolab

 Please feel free to use Autolab at your school/organization.
-If you run into any problems, you can reach the core developers at `autolab-dev@andrew.cmu.edu` or `autolab-dev-list@listserv.buffalo.edu` and we would be happy to help.
-On a case by case basis, we also provide servers for free.
-(Especially if you are an NGO or small high-school classroom)
+If you run into any problems, you can reach the core developers at `autolab-dev-list@listserv.buffalo.edu`or `autolab-dev@andrew.cmu.edu` and we would be happy to help.